Alfresco/docs-alfresco/content-services/latest/develop/extension-packaging.md

 ##### Advanced log4j.properties Configuration

-In the unlikely event that you need to configure the set directories Alfresco Content Services uses to find module-specific `log4j.properties` files, look at `WEB-INF/classes/alfresco/core-services-context.xml` and find a bean definition fragment that looks something like:
+In the unlikely event that you need to configure the set directories Content Services uses to find module-specific `log4j.properties` files, look at `WEB-INF/classes/alfresco/core-services-context.xml` and find a bean definition fragment that looks something like: